spiderforrest/tono/README.md

 Dote's behavior is customizable to a high degree, and infinitely so if you're comfortable using Lua.
 The default configs contain every config field, described in those files.

-Custom actions and filters are part of those configs, and can access dote's libraries for item management and rendering freely.
+Custom actions and filters are part of those configs, and can access dote's libraries for node management and rendering freely.